google/WebFundamentals/src/content/en/fundamentals/primers/service-worker/cache-and-return-requests.markdown

 ---
 layout: shared/narrow
-title: "How to Cache and Return Requests"
+title: "Cache and Return Requests"
 description: "Now that you've installed a service worker, you probably want to return one of your cached responses right?"
 published_on: 2014-12-01
 updated_on: 2016-01-19